dennalig/MemorablePlaces/README.md

 # MemorablePlaces
+## Original App Design by Rob Percival and Nick Walter from their Complete Android Oreo Developer Course: https://www.udemy.com/course/the-complete-android-oreo-developer-course/

 Description:
-Save Your Google Map Locations.
+Save Your Google Map Locations in one entire list.
-Original App Design by Rob Percival and Nick Walter from their Complete Android Oreo Developer Course.

 What I learned: